 How to Store Pineapples

-After you have harvested your pineapple, it is time to put it in a proper storage container so that you can enjoy it as much as you want.
+After you have harvested your pineapple, it is time to put it in a proper storage container to enjoy it as much as you want.

-First, shave off as much of the leaves as you can from the top, but do not cut the fruit.
+First, shave off as many leaves as possible from the top, but do not cut the fruit.
 Then, place the whole pineapple in a plastic bag and store it in the refrigerator.

 It will keep fresh in the refrigerator for 3 to 5 days, depending on how ripe it is when picked.
-Also, an uncut pineapple can be kept on the counter for 3 days before it begins to spoil.
+Also, an uncut pineapple can be kept on the counter for 3 days before it spoils.

 How to Grow Pineapples as Houseplants

-It’s actually a fairly easy process to grow it this way.
+It’s a reasonably straightforward process to grow it this way.
 All you need is a pineapple and a few supplies.

 First, remove the top of the pineapple.
-Then, remove the lower leaves of the stalk.
+Then, remove the lower leaves from the stalk.

 After you have done this, allow the crown to dry for a few days.
-Now follow the steps that I outlined above in regards to planting pineapple tops.
+Now, follow the steps I outlined above regarding planting pineapple tops.

 How to Grow in Containers

-Next, fill the pot with rich, organic soil, and then place the pineapple top in the soil.
+Next, fill the pot with rich, organic soil and place the pineapple top in the soil.
 Continue caring for your plants by following the steps above.

 Takeaway

-There are some important things to remember when it comes to growing this tropical fruit.
-But, you’ll be well on your way if you follow the steps above.
+There are some essential things to remember when growing this tropical fruit.
+But you’ll be well on your way if you follow the steps above.

 Also, remember to be patient, as it may take some time for your pineapple plants to produce fruit.
-With a little bit of care and attention, though, you can successfully plant and grow your own pineapple at home!
+With some care and attention, though, you can successfully plant and grow your pineapple at home!